kswope/book-learnin/README.md

 references is determined entirely by the call-site where the function is called.
 * Called with new?
 Use the newly constructed object.
+* Called with call or apply (or bind)?
+Use the specified object.
+* Called with a context object owning the call?
+Use that context object.
+* Default: undefined in strict mode, global object otherwise.